mnosinov/celeryapp1_project/README.md

 EMAIL_HOST_PASSWORD=

 # How to run
-1. django runserver
+1. django runserver (in vitualenv)
 2. redis-server
-3. run celery worker
+3. run celery worker (in vitualenv)
-4. run celery beat
+4. run celery beat (in vitualenv)
 ------------------
 see corresponding sh scripts